webcatalog/webcatalog-legacy/catalog/README.md

 - `name` is required.
 - `url` is required, and must be a fully-qualified URL.
+- `category` is required, and must be one of the following values:
+  - Business
+  - Developer Tools
+  - Games
+  - Graphics & Design
+  - Music
+  - Photography
+  - Productivity
+  - Social Networking
+  - Utilities
+  - Video
 - `mailtoHandler` is not required, specifies the URL pattern to handle `mailto` links.
 See [Navigator.registerProtocolHandler() Web API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/registerProtocolHandler).
 Example: `https://mail.google.com/mail/?extsrc=mailto&url=%s`.

 ### Icons